 What Trinquier is saying is that winning hearts (“spontaneous” or emotional support) is really a secondary objective.
 The critical task of counterinsurgency is winning minds, i.e., persuading the population that it is in their rational interest to support you, rather than the enemy.
 As in any war, any technique that will lead to victory is effective.

-Since reading Trinquier, I have been noticing this little phrase, winning hearts and minds.
+Since reading Trinquier, I have been noticing this little phrase mentioned above, winning hearts and minds.
 Almost every time I hear it, it turns out to be in the context of winning hearts.

 What a contemptuous view of the natives this implies!
 The winning-hearts approach treats them like six-year-olds, for whom affection is everything and rational decisions are impossible.
 Whereas if you or I were civilians caught in a war zone, who would we support?
 Whoever was most likely to win, and least likely to kill us in the process.